AshutoshLembhe/Machine-Learning-with-Python-Basics/README.md

 # Machine-Learning-with-Python-Basics
-Datasetscan be downloaded from Kaggel
+Datasets can be downloaded from Kaggel